 Unfortunately, there is no guarantee you will get in; half the queue in front of us were turned away in seconds.
 Expect unashamed fear upon Berghain bouncer scrutiny.
-When it was out turn to face judgement – hands in pockets, chins out and looking hard – we were eyeballed for about 10 seconds amidst some debate and laughter from the other bouncers, (almost certain we were going to be turned away).
+When it was out turn to face judgement – hands in pockets, chins out and looking nonchalant – we were eyeballed for about 10 seconds amidst some debate and laughter from the other bouncers (almost certain we were going to be turned away).
 To our surprise and elation they let us in.
 Maybe they were simply debating whether we looked ‘techno & tolerant’ enough…#paranoiaattack

 - Don’t go dressed up (too try hard).
 No flashy logos, fancy outfits, lots of makeup, funky hair do’s.
 As far as we could gather, it’s about the music and nothing else.
 Leather jacket and jeans is a good option!

 - Keep talking to a bare minimum, the bouncers patrol the line and will remember you.
 As soon as you enter the front of the queue keep quiet – from what we could tell the people who were turned away were the ones that were talking loudly.

 - Don’t arrive drunk!